UCDavisLibrary/fin-server/services/README.md

 Currently Fin has five types of services.

+- ClientService
+  - A passthrough proxy service that proxies all requests to the client service.
+The exceptions are /auth and /fcrepo which are reserved.
+The client service is where you register your main client UI.
 - ProxyService
-  - A passthrough proxy service that proxies a HTTP request to a external service and returns the services response
+  - A passthrough proxy service tied to fcrepo path that proxies a HTTP request to a external service and returns the services response.
 - WebhookService
   - A event service that listens for Fedora events and sends a HTTP POST to a service any time a event is fired.
 The Fedora event headers and message body are sent in the body of the POST.
 - FrameService
-  - A JSON-LD service that returns a framed JSON-LD response based on the path of the service.
+  - A JSON-LD service that returns a framed JSON-LD response based on the fcrepo path of the service.
 - ExternalSerivce
   - A external service will send a HTTP 302 redirect to a external service.
 The url of the redirect will include the current Fin url (host and path) as well as a auth token if the user is logged in.
 The external service can then request data and make updates to Fin on the users behalf.
 YOU SHOULD HAVE TRUST IN ALL REGISTERED EXTERNAL SERVICES.
 - AuthenticationService